dialex/start-testing/docs/concepts/purpose.md

 > Sometimes we are wasting our energy, effort and even nerves with bugs which are for “polishing to perfection” rather than making the product better.
 Think for a moment: what is the main purpose of the product?
 Sometimes you have to let go of the minor bugs – there are more important features to test/improve.
 Be smart with your priorities: work on making the product better, not perfect.

-> Does the product work as expected?
-Are there any areas which may cause trouble and were not thoroughly tested?
-Does my testing concentrate on making product better or perfect? -- [Lina Zubyte](https://letmetrysoftwaretesting.wordpress.com/2018/01/22/testing-to-make-product-better-vs-perfect/)

 Bach's good enough.